 pages/index.jsx pages/profile/index.jsx pages/profile/settings/index.jsx pages/about/index.jsx

-Cloudflare is a web-performance-as-a-service company.
-You sign up for Cloudflare, connect it to your site, and Cloudflare starts proxying your traffic and applying optimizations (like image optimization, Brotli compression, or HTTP/2) on runtime.
+Cloudflare is a CDN provider slash web-performance-as-a-service company.
+You sign up for Cloudflare, connect your site to it, and Cloudflare starts proxying your traffic and applying optimizations like image compression, Brotli, or HTTP/2 on the fly.

-I’ve seen a number of cases when an app gets huge and slow because
+I’ve seen a number of apps to get huge and slow because

-- either it depends on a library that has a huge unnecessary dependency under the hood;
+either it depends on a library that has a large unnecessary dependency under the hood;

-To avoid this, pick a day every 3-6 months to analyze your app bundle and understand what shouldn’t be there. webpack-bundle-analyzer would help with this task; I also wrote a guide about what to look on during the analysis.
+To avoid this, pick a day every 3-6 months to analyze your app bundle and understand what shouldn’t be there. webpack-bundle-analyzer would help with this; and I also wrote a guide about what to look on during the analysis.